 EAS-03 Removal of Easements

 A surrender of easement, except where the easement was created under s.167 of the P&D Act (formerly s.27A of the TP&D Act) or under s.136C of the TLA (one copy only), may be registered.
-The form to be used to surrender other easements is Blank Instrument form and it is a requirement that a surrender be assessed for duty by the Office of State Revenue (Stamp Duties Division).
+The form to be used to surrender other easements is Blank Instrument form and it is a requirement that a surrender be assessed for duty by Revenue WA (Stamp Duties Division).

 The form should contain: